What to Do If You Blow the Whistle at Work

 Actions by your employer that constitute whistleblower retaliation may be hard to identify, particularly if you are unfamiliar with the specific statute that protects the form of whistleblowing in which you engaged.
 If you are uncertain whether the action your employer has taken is sufficient to form the basis for a whistleblower retaliation claim, the best course of action is to gather facts about the actions taken and speak with an experienced attorney who can provide you with an individualized assessment of your situation.

 Katz Banks Kumin attorneys have proudly represented hundreds of whistleblower clients who bravely risked their careers to report wrongdoing.
 These clients work in nearly every industry – from finance and pharmaceuticals to the transportation and manufacturing sectors.
 Regardless of the type of whistleblower case, we tenaciously fight for the best results for our clients, whether it be executing a confidential settlement, or navigating a federal or state whistleblower program.
 Whistleblowers deserve advocates who will fight for them and protect them.
+Contact Katz Banks Kumin to speak with our intake coordinator and discuss your case without charge or further obligation.

 Katz Banks Kumin partner, Lisa Banks, co-authored Whistleblower Law: A Practitioner’s Guide.
 This comprehensive guide to whistleblower law, published by ALM’s Law Journal Press is available in eBook and print formats.
 Click here for more information.